How to build a WhatsApp messenger clone in React with the Sendbird UIKit

 Components & modules for a WhatsApp messenger clone in React

-To start, we will use the SendbirdProvider as a general wrapper for the multiple modules we are going to include in our application.
+To start, we will use the SendbirdProvider as a general wrapper for the multiple modules we will include in our application.

-For our example, we will be using the ChannelList, Channel, and ChannelSettings modules.
-With these three modules, we’ll create a mobile view and a desktop view.
+For our example, we will use the ChannelList, Channel, and ChannelSettings modules.
+With these three modules, we’ll create a mobile and desktop view.
 The mobile view will render either the channel list or both the channel conversation and settings menu together.
 For the desktop view, we will have the channel list and channel conversation side by side.

 First, we’ll import the SendbirdProvider and UIKit’s stylesheet in the App.js file: